 Some rules apply, however.
 You must have worked at least 900 hours during the tax year, and being employed by a post-secondary school doesn’t count.

+You might have heard that you could previously claim job-related moving expenses as an adjustment to income, but not anymore.
 The TCJA eliminates this tax perk for anyone other than members of the Armed Forces.
 Even then, certain conditions must be met.
-This deduction might come back when the TCJA expires at the end of 2025, however.
+This deduction might come back in the 2026 tax year—this is one of the many portions of the TCJA that expires at the end of 2025.

-IRS.
+Internal Revenue Service.
 "Topic No. 502 Medical and Dental Expenses."
-Accessed June 4, 2020.
+Accessed Dec.
+9, 2020.

-IRS.
+Internal Revenue Service.
 "Self-Employment Tax (Social Security and Medicare Taxes)."
-Accessed June 4, 2020.
+Accessed Dec.
+9, 2020.

-IRS.
+Internal Revenue Service.
 "IRA Deduction Limits."
-Accessed June 4, 2020.
+Accessed Dec.
+9, 2020.

-IRS.
+Internal Revenue Service.
 "Topic No. 458 Educator Expense Deduction."
-Accessed June 4, 2020.
+Accessed Dec.
+9, 2020.